AzerbaijanOfficial Name: Republic of Azerbaijan

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

 - We strongly recommend supplemental insurance to cover medical evacuation.

 Vaccinations: Be up to date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-The Baku metro system is an inexpensive and good option for transportation, with three new stations planned to open by 2015.
-Security cameras provide excellent coverage of all metro platforms throughout the metro system.
+- The Baku metro system is an inexpensive option for transportation.
+Security cameras provide excellent coverage of all metro platforms throughout the system.
 There are police units at each metro station, and bag checks may be carried out at the entrance to each station.
-Although the city of Baku has invested in new buses, and the quality of its underground metro system is very good, public transportation throughout the remainder of the country remains overcrowded and poorly maintained.

-AVIATION SAFETY OVERSIGHT: The Federal Aviation Administration (FAA) has assessed the government of Azerbaijan’s State Civil Aviation Administration is in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Azerbaijan’s State Civil Aviation Administration as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to Azerbaijan should also check for U.S. maritime advisories and alerts at www.marad.dot.gov/msci.
 Information may also be posted to the U.S. Coast Guard homeport website (https:homeport.uscg.mil), and the NGA broadcast warnings website https://msi.nga.mil/NGAPortal/MSI.portal select “broadcast warnings”.
 The State Maritime Administration of the Republic of Azerbaijan can be accessed at http://www.ardda.gov.az/en